-If your nonprofit or place of worship has ever participated in a day like GivingTuesday, you’ve witnessed the powerful impact of giving days firsthand.
+If your place of worship has ever participated in days like Easter/Resurrection Sunday or GivingTuesday, you’ve witnessed the powerful impact of strategic giving days firsthand.

-GivingTuesday and Easter are two of the most well-known giving days.
+Easter/Resurrection Sunday and GivingTuesday are two of the most well-known days that drive an increase in giving.
 Yet, many other days throughout the year can inspire the same heartfelt generosity.

-Let’s explore why giving days matter to organizations like yours and how your organization can leverage these days to have an even greater impact in 2023.
+Let’s explore why it’s important to recognize these strategic days and how your place of worship can leverage them to have an even greater impact in 2024.

-Plus, we’ll provide a list of some of the most well-known giving and cause awareness days that take place throughout the year.
+Plus, we’ll provide a list of some of the most well-known national holidays, religious observances, and awareness days that take place throughout the year.

-Whether you’re a church, place of worship, or a nonprofit, giving and cause awareness days create opportunities for your organization to:
+Days like national holidays, religious observances, and awareness days create opportunities for your organization to:

-Giving days often aim to generate awareness of specific causes like hunger relief, social justice, and education, among many others.
-As an organization, recognizing and celebrating giving days allows you to bring the causes that matter most to you and your supporters to center stage.
+Certain days throughout the year aim to generate awareness for specific causes like hunger relief, social justice, and education, among many others.
+As a place of worship, recognizing and celebrating these days allows you to bring the community causes that matter most to you and your members to center stage.

 Encourage collective generosity

 The beauty of giving days is that they unite people around a common goal or cause.
-And together, our generosity can help further your organization’s mission in a way you simply couldn’t do on your own.
+And together, this collective generosity can help further your place of worship’s mission in a way you simply couldn’t do on your own.

 Connect with others who share your mission

-Not only do giving days bring awareness to specific causes, but they can also inspire people who are passionate about those causes to contribute.
+Not only do certain days bring awareness to specific needs and causes, they also inspire people who are passionate about those causes to contribute.
 If your organization is an advocate for hunger relief, celebrating days like National Food Bank Day can attract other people who share that same passion — offering you even greater support in furthering your mission.

 Promote fundraising and giving campaigns

-Giving days can help your organization further your fundraising efforts by providing opportunities to engage with donors and make specific appeals to donate to your church, place of worship, or nonprofit.
+Identifying important dates throughout the year can help your organization further its fundraising efforts.
+Recognizing these days provides opportunities to engage with your supporters and make specific appeals to give to your place of worship.

-How organizations can leverage giving days to do more good
+How places of worship can leverage strategic days to do more good

 Focus your efforts

-There are many cause awareness days, but that doesn’t mean you should try to leverage every one of them.
-Focusing on key giving days that align with your mission and resonate with your donors will bring far better results.
+There are many different holidays, observances, and awareness days but that doesn’t mean you should try to leverage every one of them.
+Focusing on strategic days that align with your mission and vision and resonate with your members will bring far better results.

-If your place of worship or nonprofit is passionate about women’s causes, International Women’s Day would be a momentous day to mark on your calendar.
+If your place of worship is passionate about women’s causes, International Women’s Day would be a momentous day to mark on your calendar.

 On the other hand, a giving day like World Blood Donor Day, although an important awareness day for some organizations, may not be right for you.
-In the case of giving days, quality is better than quantity.
+Quality is better than quantity.

-Although not every day on the calendar should be leveraged to grow your nonprofit or church giving, other giving days can still be useful in guiding your communications with donors.
+Although not every day on the calendar should be leveraged to grow your giving, other days can still be useful in guiding communications with your members and supporters.

-Staying in tune with prominent giving days and themes will help you keep your communications timely and relevant, as well as provide you with more opportunities to engage with your donors throughout the year.
+Staying in tune with prominent days will help you keep your communications timely and relevant, as well as provide you with more opportunities to engage with your supporters throughout the year.